antonydenyer/antonydenyer.github.io/_posts/2024-06-04-block-proposer-inclusion-lists.md

 ---

-> tldr; relays should divulge more metadata about the block so that validators can make more informed decisions about delegating block building
+> tldr; relays should divulge more metadata about the block so that validators can make more informed decisions that align with their preferences

+*Thanks to @simbro for early feedback*

 Censorship resistance is a fundamental property that underpins the decentralised nature of blockchain networks and ensures the integrity and accessibility of transactions within the system.
 While the threat of "hard censorship" is well understood, the challenges faced by preventing "soft censorship" resistance are more nuanced.